In this section:

 Make sure the Code Coverage plugin is enabled.
 The plugin is bundled with IntelliJ IDEA and activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings dialog box as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
 If the plugin is disabled, the code coverage tabs will not be visible in the run/debug configuration dialogs.

 To use code coverage in project, follow these general steps

 - Specify how you want to process the coverage results.